ClaudiaCumberbatch/blog-template/src/content/blog/SATORI.md

 **Objective function**: multiple goals and dynamic.

 The proxy model and the acquisition function is basically from traditional BO.
 The fun part lies in the dynamic objective function.
-SATORI does this by maintaining records of different goals seperately and construct the final objective function by combing these two goals using weights.
+SATORI does this by maintaining records of different goals separately and construct the final objective function by combing these two goals using weights.
 The system considers both equalization and prioritization.

 ![Fig.5](./SATORI/fig5.png)